 Assembler Statements

-Statements are Klive Assembler-specific control flow constructs. — thanks again for the inspiration by Simon Brattel (opens in a new tab) — that instruct the compiler about loop-like and conditional compilation.
+Statements are Klive Assembler-specific control flow constructs that instruct the compiler about loop-like and conditional compilation.
+Thanks to Simon Brattel for the inspiration.

 Note: While directives help you to organize your code and include code files optionally according to the compilation context, statements provide you with more valuable tools to shorten the way you can declare Z80 assembly code.